 In Lima she met Dr. Paul Kosok, an encounter that changed her life.
 She was introduced to the Nazca lines through him and would spend the rest of her life passionately researching the origins and meaning of these lines.

-If you read about the Nazca lines, you will undoubtedly come across the name of Maria Reiche.
+If you read about the Nazca lines, you will undoubtedly come across her name.
 From her humble cottage in the pampas, she undertook the task of conserving and guarding the lines.